-The causes of water scarcity are weighed using two models; one which is bigger and better, the Texas way, and the other harvesting the rain and storing it on-site as is done in Bermuda.
+The causes of water scarcity are weighed using two models.
+One which is bigger but not better, the Texas way, and the other harvesting the rain; and storing it on-site as is done in Bermuda.

 It is beyond dispute that conventional water-resource development in SA, and in fact the whole planet, is becoming increasingly constrained with new dam sites being scarce and few worldwide being built.
 Reports say these large reservoirs cause up to 40% loss of biodiversity.

 With this in mind we are faced with two models of development.
 One which is “bigger and better” and very challenging both in terms of capital and technology.
 I’ll call it the Texas stereotype.
 The other is small, far less costly, and uses only local-resources; the Bermuda way.

 Bermuda is an island situated about 1000km off the East Coast of the USA.
 Its annual rainfall is rather high; 1400mm per annum.

 But unlike our home in South Africa, Bermuda has no streams, rivers or dams.
 Every house must collect its own water supply from the rain; they harvest and store it in underground reservoirs.

 By law at least 80% of each domestic home’s roof must be guttered; and every square metre of that catchment area shall have an underground reservoir with a storage capacity of at least 379 litres.

 How does that work out?

 A 100m2 roof must have eighty square metres guttered and available for harvesting the rain; and a reservoir of 80 x 379 litres = 30 kl.
 That would keep ten South Africans very comfortably off with unrestricted water for domestic and garden use; at the end of the dry season, depending on how careful residents were there could be a shortage.

 Furthermore it is subjected to fewer pollutants, such as cesspit-recharge and pesticides that may contaminate groundwater.
 Once rain comes into contact with a roof or catchment surface though, the risk of defilement significantly increases.